Some children are born with kidney failure while others develop kidney disease during their childhood.

-Children who have had a kidney transplant should be treated as normally as possible and encouraged to return to their routine as soon as they feel able.
+Children who have had a kidney transplant should be a encouraged to return to their school routine as soon as they feel able.
 On return to school children may find the combination of surgery, medication and disruption to their routine will leave them tired and less able to concentrate.
-However over a period of time they will have more energy and interest in physical activity as the tiredness and anaemia associated with kidney failure disappears.
+However, over a period of time they will have more energy and interest in physical activity as the tiredness and anaemia associated with kidney failure disappears.

 - Anti-rejection drugs are required to suppress the immune system and prevent rejection of the transplanted kidney.
 These medicines reduce the ability to fight infection.